accordproject/markdown-transform/packages/markdown-html/README.md

 # HTML Transformer

-Use `HtmlTransformer` to transform a CiceroMark DOM into an HTML String.
+Use `HtmlTransformer` to transform a CiceroMark DOM to/from an HTML String.

 ## Installation